"Discrete" vacuum geometry as a tool for Dirac fundamental quantization of Minkowskian Higgs model

 On the level of phenomenology this implies \cite{Al.S.} violating the thermodynamic equilibrium along definite lines in the given vacuum manifold.
 In the simple case when such lines, threads, are straight, the thermodynamic equilibrium is violated in an infinitely narrow tube around each of these threads.
 Thus regions of thread topological defects have the topology of a cylinder (topologically equivalent to the circle $S^1$).
 But it is well known that $\pi_1 S^1={\bf Z}$.
-In our researches about the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac \cite{Dir} we assume that the region of thread topological defects inside the vacuum manifold $R_{YM}$, (\ref{RYM}), is the infinitely narrow tube of the infinite length around the axis $z$ in the chosen rest reference frame.
+In our researches about the Minkowskian Higgs model with vacuum BPS monopoles quantized by Dirac \cite{Dir} we assume that the region of thread topological defects inside the vacuum manifold: $R_{YM}$ versus $\tilde U$, is the infinitely narrow tube of the infinite length around the axis $z$ in the chosen rest reference frame.
 The effective "diameter" of this cylinder of the infinite length is just $O[\epsilon(\infty)]$, that is, indeed, an infinitely small value.
-In the next section we shall ground the above assumption investigating the properties \cite{Al.S.} of rectilinear threads $A_\theta $ inside $R_{YM}$.
+In the next section we shall ground the above assumption investigating the properties \cite{Al.S.} of rectilinear threads $A_\theta $ inside the vacuum manifold.